FreeCAD/FreeCAD-snap/docs/index.md

 See example https://github.com/FreeCAD/FreeCAD-snap/pull/44

-## Updating KDE Framwwork version
+## Updating KDE Frameworks version

-Every so often it is necessary to update the KDE Framework.
+Every so often it is necessary to update the KDE Frameworks.
 See https://github.com/FreeCAD/FreeCAD-snap/pull/80.